welcome-to-the-sunny-side/oram/README.md

 ## Benchmarks

-A lot of work remains, so this is just an overly simplistic view that isn't indicative of final performance.
+A lot of work remains, so this is just an overly simplistic view that isn't indicative of final (or real-world) performance.

 ![Benchmark 16-04-2025](misc/benchmark-16-04-2025.png)